Extra Virgin Olive Oil Competition Information

 - Make sure you fill out the declaration label clearly and correctly, itemising everything inside the package, including any packaging materials you have used.

-- Exhibitors will be charged for all customs charges on their international shipping documents should the documents/sample package are not properly prepared.
+- Entrants will be charged for all customs charges on their international shipping documents should the documents/sample package not be properly prepared

-AIOA Extra Virgin Olive Oil Competition Entries (including evidence of entry payment, oil analysis and online entry receipt/hard copy entry form) can be sent/couriered to:
+AIOA EVOO Competition Entries (including evidence of entry payment, oil analysis (class 6) and online entry receipt/hard copy entry form) can be sent/couriered to:

 Head Steward AIOA

-Enquiries regarding the conduct of the competition or general enquiries should be directed to:
+Enquiries regarding the competition or general enquiries should be directed to:

 Ms Trudie Michels, Chief Steward